jesher/ecs-example/README.md

 ## Getting started

-This project is an example, therefore, its settings are predetermined to work in this model, but it does not prevent you from copying and implementing the same structure in your projects.
+This project is an example, however, the steps bellow are predetermined to work in this model.
+If you want copying and implementing the same structure in your projects be my guest, but follow with attention the instructions detailed in the next sections.

 ### 1. Github secrets

-Add secrets in github reference your credentials AWS and create personal access token [PAT](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)
+Add secrets in your github account with your AWS credentials and create a personal access token [PAT](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)

 ```
 AWS_ACCESS_KEY_ID